siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 100 Resonant Recognition.md

 sites of selective electrical or electromechanical response, and therefore as natural microscopic loci of resonance-like recognition.

-It still does not make them the one proven seat of cognition.
+It still does not make them the one proven seat of recognition.

 So the right statement is: